 The origin of Digital Gaming

 During the 1940s to 1096s, there were attempts at developing artificial intelligence.
-Video Games have seen a lot of development since then, from ENIAC computers to small and powerful microprocessors today.
+Video Games evolved over time, it have seen a lot of development since then, from ENIAC computers to small and powerful microprocessors today.
 Knowing the first-ever game as difficult as many say it was card games, some point out it was in an era of wars so it was military simulations and many believe the puzzles to be the first ones.

 However, Nimrod, released in 1951 was the first commercially video game.
 IBM later released checkers and Tennis for Two by William Higinbotham became popular in the late 1950s.